Turkey says it has restarted diplomatic contacts with Egypt

 Any thaw in ties between the two regional powerhouses could have repercussions around the Middle East, where Cairo and Ankara have sought to influence events in various hotspots and stand on opposing sides in a Mediterranean maritime dispute.

-Two Egyptian intelligence sources said Turkey had proposed a meeting to discuss cooperation, but suggested the contacts were still only preliminary.
+Two Egyptian intelligence sources said Turkey had proposed a meeting to discuss cooperation, but they suggested that the contacts were still only preliminary - a view later backed up by a report on Egypt’s state-run MENA news agency.

 President Tayyip Erdogan said the contacts were “not at the highest level, but right below the highest level.
 We hope that we can continue this process with Egypt much more strongly.”